Charles de Foucauld: Childhood

 De Foucauld's family was originally from the Périgord region of France and part of the old French nobility; their motto being Jamais arrière ("Never behind").
 Several of his ancestors took part in the crusades, a source of prestige within the French nobility.
 His great-great-uncle, Armand de Foucauld de Pontbriand, a vicar general and first cousin of the archbishop of Arles, Monseigneur Jean Marie du Lau d'Allemans, as well as the archbishop himself, were victims of the September massacres that took place during the French Revolution.
 His mother, Élisabeth de Morlet, was from the Lorraine aristocracy whilst his grandfather had made a fortune during the revolution as a republican. Élisabeth de Morlet married the viscount Édouard de Foucauld de Pontbriand, a forest inspector, in 1855.

-On 17 July 1857, their first child Charles was born, and died one month later.
+On 17 July 1857, their first child, Charles, was born and died one month later.
 Their second son, whom they named Charles Eugène, was born in Strasbourg on 15 September 1858 in the family house on Place Broglie at what was previously mayor Dietrich's mansion, where La Marseillaise was sung for the first time, in 1792.

 A few months after his birth, his father was transferred to Wissembourg.
 In 1861, Charles was three and a half years old when his sister, Marie-Inès-Rodolphine, was born.
 His profoundly religious mother educated him in the Catholic faith, steeped in acts of devotion and piety.
-She died following miscarriage on 13 March 1864, followed by her husband who suffered from neurasthenia, on 9 August.
+She died following a miscarriage on 13 March 1864, followed by her husband, who suffered from neurasthenia, on 9 August.
 The now orphaned Charles (age 6) and his sister Marie (age 3) were put in the care of their paternal grandmother, Viscountess Clothilde de Foucauld, who died of a heart attack shortly afterwards.

 The children were then taken in by their maternal grandparents, Colonel Beaudet de Morlet and his wife, who lived in Strasbourg.
 De Morlet, an alumnus of the École Polytechnique and engineering officer, provided his grandchildren with an affectionate upbringing.
 Charles wrote of him: "My grandfather whose beautiful intelligence I admired, whose infinite tenderness surrounded my childhood and youth with an atmosphere of love, the warmth of which I still feel emotionally."